 - 1. When schools close for weather problems, IMPROVING LIVES SERVICES may close.
-Call us @ 918-960-7852, which is also the 24-hour phone line. - 2.
+Call us at 918-960-7852. - 2.
 Learn and follow all the safety training we provide: Know where the safety places are and what to do in case of emergency.
 Ask us about I.C.E.
 (In Case of Emergency) phone numbers if you have a cell phone! - 3.
 Report any exposure to ANY contagious, infectious, or transmissible diseases (the kinds of diseases that can pass from one person to another).
 If you are exposed to a contagious disease, report this as soon as possible to your clinical worker.
 Examples of a contagious condition are: chicken pox, measles, mumps, influenza (flu), ringworm, scabies, lice, MRSA, tuberculosis, hepatitis C, cytomegalovirus [CMV], blood/other body secretions, or any sexually transmitted disease such as gonorrhea, syphilis, Chlamydia, HIV/AIDS.
 You will be confidentially helped to protect yourself and others through your local County Health Department or personal physician. - 4.
 The best precaution against contagious, infectious, or transmissible diseases is to avoid them. - 5.
 Use the Universal Precaution of keeping clean and washing well with soap and water often.
 Some conditions are contagious by breathing the air when a person has coughed; others require physical contact.
 HIV/AIDS is transmitted through sharing needles, and shared body secretions, including blood (from a transfusion).
 Your County Health Department or your personal physician can arrange testing for HIV/AIDS.
 This includes counseling and education for you.
 Your clinical worker will help you with a referral for testing if you ask and are over age 13.
 Persons under the age 13 must have the request made by a parent or legal guardian.
 Persons who have a condition, which is controlled, may take part in group and individual counseling.
 Confidentiality of the condition is mandatory.
 Your worker(s) will use rubber/plastic gloves in cleanup of substances that might contain risk secretions; they will also clean the areas with a bleach compound.
 You are NOT to cleanup vomit or personal body secretions but to advise an adult worker about it.

-Hours of Service: Appointments are scheduled around the school day.
-Services are provided in varied locations and at varied times.
-Core hours are 8:15 A.M to 4:30 P.M. with early evening and Saturday services provided.
+Hours of Service: Services are provided in varied locations and at varied times.
+Core hours are 8:30 A.M to 5:30 P.M.
+Monday through Friday with evening and weekend services provided by appointment only.